Garvit-Singh/api_todo/README.md

 http://localhost:4000/notes/user/:userId

 <image src="images/deleteallusernote1.png" width="700" height="400" float="left">

+After deleting notes will be an empty array as shown:
 <image src="images/deleteallusernote2.png" width="700" height="400" float="left">

 To create or add new notes to the users account in subdocument or notes schema USE PATCH METHOD to your environment path followed by '/notes/:userId/:id' as shown in following link.(id for each note should be different as notes are different and to be provided by front-end developer) http://localhost:4000/notes/user/:userId/:id